pfif/hony-random/README.md

 - Proper web server in production (currently, Flask's developement server is used)
 - A homepage to introduce the different mode to the public
 - Add static typing

+Tech debt (maybe, one day ...)
+--

+- Tests of creation of posts should be abstracted
+- Break files up
+- Proper logging on production